Tigers focused on daily improvement

 The Tigers graduated two seniors from last year's team, but return all five starters this season.

-Mark Twain have been working on learning the new offenses and defenses they plan to run this season in preseason practices so far.
+Mark Twain has been working on learning the new offenses and defenses they plan to run this season in preseason practices so far.

 "In practice, we've been working on going through offenses and stuff," said Mark Twain junior Lukas McLeod.
 "Last year, we didn't know all of the offenses and in game we were kind of confused.
 So we've been working on our offenses and finishing."